cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

     - **Enabling remote sampling:** Control data ingestion rates dynamically.
     - **Integrating with other systems:** Enhance interoperability with your existing observability stack.

 * **Connectors:**  Bridge the gap between different pipelines, acting as both an Exporter and a Receiver.
-They allow you to:
+They allow me to:
     - **Route data between pipelines:**  Create complex data flow scenarios.
     - **Process data in stages:** Apply different transformations based on the data's destination.